 There was several times where I discarded ideas thinking they are too obvious to even mention them.
 Several times I was close to not publishing an article because I thought it was too mundane to be written about.
 Who would appreciate such a thing I was thinking.
 I was very wrong.
 Some of the most popular articles I have ever published have been things I almost never did publish.
 I was making too many assumptions and I was not able to think like a beginner.
 I was not able to relate to people I have in my mind as my audience.

-So do not make any assumptions about your knowledge, about the topic that you are focusing on or about your visitors.
-Try as much as you can to think about your topic with a fresh beginner perspective.
+Branch out from things that you know.
+Try as much as you can to think about your topic with a fresh beginner perspective – have a beginner’s mindset.
+Your goal is to be in the “not know mind” state.
+Be open to the new and don’t be constrained by what you know.
 If it helps you better connect to your target audience go offline and discuss your topic with the outsiders, with newbies in your field and discover what they find interesting.
 Think back on the days and the times when you were a newbie yourself.
 How did you feel then?
 What questions were you looking to answer back then?
 You have to connect to that beginner mindset.
 Write things down, the questions, the facts, anything that comes to your mind.

 Then you have to incorporate these learnings and ideas when creating your future content.
 Create content that answers the questions you have had.
 Create content that explains how something works.
 Create content that walks a newbie in a step by step process through something that may be difficult when you do it for the first time.
 Build that real bond and connection with your visitors and you are set to drastically increase your traffic and your network of hard core followers.